gwendalminguy/holbertonschool-shell/permissions/README.md

 ## Permissions

+This is the Permissions project.

-* 0-iam_betty, switch current user to user betty
+* 0-iam_betty, switches current user to user betty.

-* 1-who_am_i, prints effective username of current user
+* 1-who_am_i, prints effective username of current user.

-* 2-groups, prints all the groups the current user is part of
+* 2-groups, prints all the groups the current user is part of.

-* 3-new_owner, changes owner of file hello to user betty
+* 3-new_owner, changes owner of file hello to user betty.

-* 4-empty, creates an empty file called hello
+* 4-empty, creates an empty file called hello.

-* 5-execute, adds execute permission to owner of file hello
+* 5-execute, adds execute permission to owner of file hello.

-* 6-multiple_permissions, adds execute permission to owner and group owner, and read permission to other users, to file hello
+* 6-multiple_permissions, adds execute permission to owner and group owner, and read permission to other users, to file hello.

-* 7-everybody, adds execution permission to owner, group owner and other users, to file hello
+* 7-everybody, adds execution permission to owner, group owner and other users, to file hello.

-* 8-James_Bond, sets all permissions only to other users
+* 8-James_Bond, sets all permissions only to other users.

-* 9-John_Doe, sets mode of file hello to -rwxr-x-wx
+* 9-John_Doe, sets mode of file hello to -rwxr-x-wx.

-* 10-mirror_permissions, sets mode of file hello to the same as olleh's mode
+* 10-mirror_permissions, sets mode of file hello to the same as olleh's mode.

-* 11-directories_permissions, adds execute permission for everyone to all subdirectories but not to files
+* 11-directories_permissions, adds execute permission for everyone to all subdirectories but not to files.

-* 12-directory_permissions, creates a directory called my_dir with permissions 751
+* 12-directory_permissions, creates a directory called my_dir with permissions 751.

-* 13-change_group, changes group owner to school for file hello
+* 13-change_group, changes group owner to school for file hello.

-* 14-change_owner_and_group, changes owner to vincent and group owner to staff for all files and directories
+* 14-change_owner_and_group, changes owner to vincent and group owner to staff for all files and directories.

-* 15-symbolic_link_permissions, changes owner to vincent and group owner to staff for symbolic link _hello
+* 15-symbolic_link_permissions, changes owner to vincent and group owner to staff for symbolic link _hello.

-* 16-if_only, changes owner of hello to vincent if file owned by guillaume
+* 16-if_only, changes owner of hello to vincent only if file is owned by guillaume.